Watch Your Tips!

-This article is based on federal laws.
+This article is based on federal law governing the payment of wages, tips, and tip pools.
 The law in your state may be different from what is written in this article, which may change the outcome of the scenarios discussed.

 You’ve probably heard the term “waiter pay” or “tip credit” but probably do not understand all the legal intricacies behind the meaning of these words.
 Be warned: Watch your tips!